By using the winkletwebdesign.com website, you agree that cookies may be placed on your computer or internet enabled device.

 But what do you need these cookies for?

 - Session Cookies: allowing us to "remember" content from page to page (these expire when you leave the website or close the browser).
-These cookies are essential to our ecommerce and content managment platform.
+These cookies are essential to our ecommerce and content management platform.

 - Persistent Cookies: which define "Time To Live" and help us to determine your preferences (these will expire after the "Time To Live" period).
 These include the cookies that remember your basket content from a previous visit.